arievdp/arievdp/README.md

 - 🔭 I’m currently working as a freelance web developer
 - 🌱 I’m currently learning React, Redux and all things Javascript
-- 🔎 I'm searching for a Junior Developer position to hone my skills
+- 🔎 I'm searching for a junior developer position to hone my skills